2005 Paris fires: Fires

-In the early hours of 15 April 2005, a fire broke out at the Paris-Opera - a six-storey, one-star, budget hotel in the 9th arrondissement.
+In the early hours of 15 April 2005, a fire broke out at the Paris-Opera, a six-storey, one-star, budget hotel in the 9th arrondissement.
+Many of the victims were trapped on the building's upper floors, with some jumping from windows in an attempt to escape.
 Most of the 76 people staying in the hotel at the time were African immigrants waiting to be housed.
 The rest were guests of several different nationalities.
 24 people were killed and 50 others injured.
+Around half of the dead were children.
+On the scene, the nearby Galeries Lafayette department store was used as an emergency hospital and temporary morgue.